Go with Ted

 Another station named after a pub – the only building nearby, which was closed on a Sunday lunchtime when we tried to visit – Portsmouth Arms (Devon) is on the line from Exeter to Barnstaple.
 More on our 2018 trip to Devon at Cornwall and Devon.

-By way of contrast, this is Tweedbank (Scottish Borders).
-Until 2015 there was nothing here.
-The station opened in 2015 as the terminus of the Borders Railway in Scotland, the longest reopened line in the UK for many years.
-The station is in the middle of nowhere between Galashiels and Melrose, though development is planned.
+Tweedbank station (Scottish Borders) opened in 2015 as the terminus of the Borders Railway in Scotland, the longest reopened line in the UK for many years.
 When we visited a few weeks after it opened there were some local people on the return journey to Edinburgh who had never been on a train before.
 They enjoyed the journey but stayed on the train at Edinburgh waiting to return rather than face the terrors of the big city.
-By 2018-19 it is estimated that almost half a million passengers used the station.
+Also in Scotland, the Levenmouth link in Fife reopened in 2024, with Leven station on a new site.

-Of course, such oddities are not confined to the UK.
+Of course, unusual stations away from the main line are not confined to the UK.
 Here are a few examples from our travels abroad.

 Austria